Boat shipping quotes.

-Each carrier on that uses wideloadshipping.com has their carrier profile with transport history, safety records and customer-rated feedback.
+Each carrier that uses wideloadshipping.com has its carrier profile with transport history, safety records, and customer-rated feedback.
 See the kinds of experiences previous customers have had with the transporters and review previous shipments completed through here.
 Most carriers also provide photos of their equipment.
 We encourage you to use these profiles to feel confident you’re choosing the most reliable boat transportation.

 3. BOAT TRANSPORTATION AND DELIVERY.

-The cost for boat transportation depends on the distance and the needs for your boat to be safely transported.
+The cost of boat transportation depends on the distance and the need for your boat to be safely transported.
 The average cost is around $60000 to $1,20000 for longer hauls and $150 to $350 for shorter distance transport.
 You get the idea.

 Would you like to make a whole lot more money?
 I mean a lot more?
 Boat brokerage is serious and makes very large returns.